powered by FreeFind

 Edward Stanley, Secretary.

-Tuesday last was committed to the county gaol at MAIDSTONE, by the Magistrates at MARGATE, John RAMSAY, alias BUFFINGTON, and Thomas Hay WEBSTER, both of CANTERBURY, charged on the oaths of Washington CARR and others, of being concerned in the late smuggling affray at Marsh Bay, in Thanet.
-RAMSAY was committed as a principal, and WEBSTER(S) as an accessory, for assisting and concealing the offenders.
+Tuesday last was committed to the county gaol at Maidstone, by the Magistrates at Margate, John RAMSAY, alias BUFFINGTON, and Thomas Hay WEBSTER, both of Canterbury, charged on the oaths of Washington CARR and others, of being concerned in the late smuggling affray at Marsh Bay, in Thanet.
+RAMSAY was committed as a principal, and WEBSTER as an accessary, for assisting and concealing the offenders.
 Several persons, of whom better conduct might have been expected, are said to have contributed to the concealment of some of the smugglers, and that their names have been forwarded to the Government.

 WHEREAS it has been humbly represented to the King, that John Howlihan, a seaman of His Majesty's ship Ramillies, employed on the coast of Kent in the prevention of smuggling, having, in the evening of Sunday last, the 9th instant, by the orders of his superior Officer, Lieutenant William Cole, of the said ship, been placed and left on board a boat (described by her crew as the Venus, of Folkestone, and which crew had been, discovered in the act of sinking tubs of spirits), was forcibly thrown overboard and drowned, and his body, was, in the course of the same evening, found on the sea shore near New Romney, with marks of violence upon it, and a Coroner and Jury having held an inquest upon the same, have returned a verdict of "wilful murder against persons unknown";